Warehouse Audit Guide: Types, Areas & Best Practices

 Business Needs Assessment

-This type of assessment shows the objectives and future expectations of the business weighed against the current data the warehouse (or really any other of your business) relays.
-It essentially aims to pit one against the other in a comparison to determine how the warehouse overall contributes to the long-term and sustainability needs of the company.
-The goal with this is to find any gaps where the warehouse is failing to align with the business or the business is failing to properly equip the warehouse and so on.
+This type of assessment shows the objectives and future expectations of your business weighed against the current data your warehouse (or really any other area of your business) relays.
+It essentially aims to pit one against the other in a comparison to determine how your warehouse overall contributes to your long-term and sustainability needs.
+The goal is to find any gaps where your warehouse is failing to align with your business objectives or where your business is failing to properly equip the warehouse.

 Information Architecture Assessment

-Logistical data is shared with members of the team to determine if the data architecture is workable in its current state or if there needs to be larger changes made.
+Logistical data is shared with your team members to determine if your data architecture is workable in its current state or if larger changes need to be made.
 The goal of this assessment is to ensure that proper collection and handling of data is carried out correctly every time and that it is then sent across the proper channels to all parties who may need it.

 Organizational Assessment

-The organizational assessment examines leadership's roles in data management, an overview of the work environment itself, and how the flow of tasks is structured throughout the company.
+The organizational assessment examines your leadership's roles in data management, provides an overview of your work environment, and evaluates how the flow of tasks is structured throughout your company.
 Organizational assessments also address if and how training is conducted to understand and manage various daily warehouse tasks, including warehouse data management.

 Project Management and Planning Assessment

-This assessment aims to provide the auditor with an understanding of the tasks, timing, and resources needs within the warehouse.
+This assessment aims to provide you or your auditor with an understanding of the tasks, timing, and resource needs within your warehouse.
 Furthermore, it looks at communication and collaboration between departments as well as how problems are solved.
 Determining the level of planning (such as demand planning) and whether there are clear issue resolutions and procedures in place is the main function of project management and planning assessments.

 Once you have determined the type of assessment to conduct, auditing teams should determine the area in which to focus their attention.